Tugtupite Stone: Properties, Benefits, and Uses

 • Tugtupite is a rare silicate mineral known for its colour-changing and phosphorescent properties, making it highly valued among gem collectors.

 • Discovered in Greenland in 1957, Tugtupite is culturally significant.
-It is associated with Inuit myths and symbolizes life, romance, and fertility.
+It is associated with many legends in Inuit myths and symbolizes life, romance, and fertility.
+According to one Inuit legend, the reindeer girl Tutu gave birth to her first child, and the creation of Tugtupite stones is said to be linked to this event.

-• Metaphysically, Tugtupite is believed to offer emotional healing, enhance spiritual energy, and support heart chakra opening, making it popular for both its aesthetic and energetic benefits.
+• Metaphysically, Tugtupite is believed to offer emotional healing, enhance spiritual energy, and support the opening of the heart chakra, making it popular for both its aesthetic and energetic benefits.

 What is Tugtupite?